-So, what the heck is cheese-crusted grilled cheese?
-Simple.
+Cheese-crusted grilled cheese is just like what its name implies.
 It’s a grilled cheese sandwich whose insides are oozing with your favorite cheese while the outside is coated with a crisp, crunchy Parmesan crust.
 Sigh.

-Know when you’re making something and some cheese oozes out of whatever you’re cooking and drips onto the hot pan creating a small puddle of sizzling goodness?
-You know what I’m talking about—that crusty, ever so slightly chewy, crisp cheesiness that is its own unique realm of deliciousness.
-We captured this indulgent awesomeness in this cheese-crusted grilled cheese sandwich that boasts ooey gooey cheese inside AND shatteringly crisp cheese outside.
-It may just ruin the classic grilled cheese for you forever—in the best possible way.–Renee Schettler Rossi
+As one of our recipe testers explained, “We’ve all had this lucky incident happen—cheese oozes out of whatever you’re cooking and drips onto the hot pan creating a small pool of sizzling goodness.
+You know what I’m talking about—that crusty, ever so slightly chewy, crunchy cheesiness that is its own genre of deliciousness.
+Imagine a gooey grilled cheese sandwiched between two large shards of it.”
+Imagine.
+We captured this indulgent awesomeness in a cheese-crusted grilled cheese sandwich that boasts ooey gooey cheese inside AND crisped cheese outside.
+It may just ruin the classic grilled cheese for you forever—in the best possible way.–David Leite

 Cheese-Crusted Grilled Cheese